geminiplanetimager/gpipsfs/docs/usage.rst

-Usage Instructions will Eventually Go Here
+The Most Basic of Usage Examples
 ============================================